-Senator Chris Gildon first won election to the Washington State House of Representatives in 2018 and was elected to the State Senate in 2020.
-He represents the 25th Legislative District which includes Puyallup, South Hill, Fife, Summit-Waller, and part of Parkland.
+Senator Chris Gildon has served in the Legislature since 2019, spending two years in the House of Representatives before moving to the Senate in 2021.
+He represents the 25th Legislative District which encompasses Puyallup, South Hill, Midland, and Summit.

 Chris has proven leadership experience — not only as a 23-year veteran Army Officer with five overseas deployments and two bronze star medals — but also as a legislator who earned a reputation as being a calm voice of reason in Olympia.

-Chris earned a bachelor’s degree in political science from the University of Texas.
-He also holds a master’s degree in public administration from Webster University and a master of strategic security studies from the National Defense University.
+Chris earned a bachelor’s degree in political science from the University of Texas, complemented by a master’s degree in public administration from Webster University and a master’s in strategic security studies from the National Defense University.